waningflow/web-tools/README.md

 <p align="left"><img width="200" src="./public/Something_rm.png" ></p>
 And you can also adjust many parameters to get the best appearance you want.
 <p align="left"><img width="300" src="./public/logogenerate_sc_rm.png"></p>
-Finaly export the logo as PNG.
+Finally export the logo as PNG.